apotonick/erbse/README.md

 _An updated version of Erubis._

 Erbse compiles an ERB string to a string of Ruby.
-It is completely decoupled from any framework and does only one thing.

 ## TODO